|Country Information & Lifestyle|

 Fantastic fjords, romantic shores, waterfalls, clean air, hot springs, bizarre lava landscapes to terrain where US astronauts rehearsed for walking on the moon.
 The Central Highlands are uninhabited, uninhabitable and unforgettable and there is an astonishing success rate for whale sightings.

 Fish is the mainstay of the Icelandic diet and fresh fish can be had all year round.
 Iceland has a range of traditional foods called thorramaatura which can be enjoyed especially in the period from January to March.

-There is a wide range of quality restaurants in Iceland serving specialties including freshly caught seafood, meat from naturally reared animals and prize game from the unspoiled countryside.
+There is a wide range of quality restaurants in Iceland serving specialities including freshly caught seafood, meat from naturally reared animals and prize game from the unspoiled countryside.
 Icelandic restaurants are at their densest in Reykjavik centre and nearly every type of cuisine is available from fast food to traditional Indian or Oriental food.
 Cafes are abundant and since coffee is the unofficial drink of the nation it is easy to find a great, cosy spot to while away a few hours and relax.

 Cafe culture caught on strong in Iceland and there is everything from bakeries to snack shops to dimly lit coffee houses with great character.
 You can people-watch to your hearts content over a latte and a kleina Icelandic crullero.
 There is a wide range of cheese with over 80 types, Skyr which is something between yogurt and the German quark, and mysa whey are specialities that have been made in farms through the centuries in Iceland.

 This longest day of the year celebrates the ancient Viking age with gatherings, craft market, song, dance, midnight walks and of course food and drink.
 The Viking Festival in Hafnarfjorour is where more than 100 Vikings from ten different nations get together with about 60 Icelandic Vikings for a weekend of endless happenings and entertainment.